comp110-lytle/comp110/site/exercises/one-shot-battleship copy.md

     $ python -m exercises.ex01_one_shot_battleship
     Guess a row: 5
     The grid is only 4 by 4.
-Try again:
+Try again: 1
-    Guess a row: 1
     Guess a column: 6
     The grid is only 4 by 4.
-Try again:
+Try again: 2
-    Guess a column: 2
     Miss!

     $ python -m exercises.ex01_one_shot_battleship
     Guess a row: 5
     The grid is only 4 by 4.
-Try again:
+Try again: 12390
-    Guess a row: 12390
     The grid is only 4 by 4.
-Try again:
+Try again: 3
-    Guess a row: 3
     Guess a column: 123589
     The grid is only 4 by 4.
-Try again:
+Try again: 2
-    Guess a column: 2
     Hit!
 </div>
 </pre>

-Before you continue on, does this step of your program work correctly if you change the value for the size of your grid?
-What if you make the size 5, and thus the grid 5 by 5?
-Make sure you're using the grid size variable  to compare, and not hard coding it!
+Before you continue on, does this step work correctly if you change the value for the size of your grid?
+If you set grid size to 5, does the re-input statement say, "The grid is only 5 by 5.
+Try again: "?
+Make sure you are using the grid size variable to enforce the bounds of a valid input, and not hard coding it!

-Additionally, be sure you are using `f-String` templates rather than conatenation for this text output (not the grid), as introduced in the background lesson.
+Additionally, be sure you are using `f-String` templates rather than conatenation for text output in this section as introduced in the background lesson.

 **WARNING:** Autograding will very specifically be looking for _exactly_ the format of lines output shown above.
 You will not see the `$` at your command-line prompt in VSCode, you can ignore that part.
 Otherwise, when you run the program on your machine with the same inputs as above on the first two lines, your printed results should look exactly like it.